Bucket lists stress me out. They’re just another to-do list, and I’ve got plenty of those hanging around not getting done.

 Here’s Why This Summer Bucket List Hack Is So Magical

 As the summer marches on, I know I’ll start to get anxious that we’re not doing enough.
-That I’m not giving the girls the most perfect summer possible.
+That I’m not giving our kids the most perfect summer possible.

 But our reinvented summer bucket list will save me.
 I’ll be able to glance up and quickly see how many awesome things we’ve already done.
 Each card will conjure an image or a taste – a shockingly high number of our cards involve food.
 (Pancakes for dinner, making s’mores, going out for ice cream, baking cupcakes….)